rddl-network/trust-anchor-trezor/README.md

 ## To DO

 - There are architecture specific files in the Trezor library, a python script was used to remove them.
-Instead of this method, a more formal way should be followed by using Git Patch.
+Instead of this method, a more formal way should be followed.
 (DONE)

 ## License